RahulParajuli/Parking_management_system/README.md

 1. A customer can only book a singular park bay designated to a vehicle for a particular day.
 **More than one reservations for the same vehicle cannot be made.** Vehicles are identified with the use of license plate numbers which is considered to be a universally unique constraint.
 However, booking for two different vehicles by the same customer or two different ones with a common name is possible in case the booking is being placed for a new vehicle.

+*Note: User who have booked are also stored in parkbay database to query  which user has booked a particular bay*

 2. The booking endpoint <code>/booking</code> handles the reservation of the request for the following date formats.
 i.
 1st Jan 2023 (The date sample presented in the test case) ii.
 2023-01-01 (A standard date format)